thalescomp/Project-Descriptions-for-Review/DevOps/P0/P0_Fictional_Company.md

 ## About this Resource

-We encourage you to examine a real-world work situation for this project.
-However, if you are not currently employed or if using your present employer would be too sensitive, here is a description of a fictional company that you can use for your project submission if necessary.
-Imagine that you are on the software development team at this company.
+If you are comfortable using your real-life experiences (from your current position or from previous jobs) for this project, feel free to do so.
+However, we recognize that using real scenarios may be sensitive from both a business and a personal standpoint.
+If you wish to keep real-world information out of the project, or if you have not previously worked in a field related to DevOps, use this description of a fictional company for the assignment.

+We encourage you to add details to this description as you work on the project.
+You might find it helpful to talk with friends who currently work in IT Ops or software development, asking about the software development and deployment process.
+You could also search the web to get a sense of typical [processes](https://www.google.com/#hl=en&q=IT%20development%20typical%20processes) and [problems](https://www.google.com/#hl=en&q=IT+development+typical+processes+problems) around the software development lifecycle, and use them in your narrative.

 ## Introduction